Takiiiiiiii/SuperStation-Documentation/README.md

 #### What if Update_All is not replacing an existing BIOS?

 If after you run `Update_All` and it is not replacing a BIOS file (such as the included OPEN PSX BIOS on the SD card), first you should delete the BIOS you no longer want from the appropriate directory.
-Then, add the following line to the top of newly created  `downloader.ini` (located in the root of the SD card) and run `update_all.sh` again:
+Then, add the following line to the top of newly created  `downloader.ini` (located in the root of the SD card after you run `update_all` for the first time, or manually created by you) and run `update_all.sh` again:

 ```ini
 [MiSTer]